CodingDevotion/haskell_grammatical_langage_corrector/README.md

     ```
 6. Create a list like on step 5 but with possible words with lower capital letters.

-7. One the list of all possible words are found, all the ones that are found in the dictionary Dict.txt are possible correction of the word.
+7. We pass trhough all the possible words generation, and all the ones that are found in the dictionary Dict.txt are possible correction of the word.
+Those corrections will be displayed on the screen and saved in a Map for future access.

 **Example:**